-- Measure the amount of impervious cover created by the development. - Determine if the proposed land use or activity at the site is designated as a "stormwater hotspot." - Determine the Use Designation of the receiving water and the condition of the watershed. - Provide a volume that mimics the natural rate of groundwater recharge using structural and/or nonstructural BMPs (Re_v). - Implement ESD to the MEP to mimic predevelopment conditions. - Follow a specific design process to implement a comprehensive site development plan. - Provide water quality and recharge volume storage using approved ESD practices. - Use ESD practices to the MEP to provide Cp_v storage.
-Any remaining Cp_v storage requirements must be addressed using approved BMP options that can meet pollutant removal targets. - Ensure that the BMP selected meets specific performance criteria with respect to feasibility, conveyance, pretreatment, treatment, landscaping and maintenance. - Follow new geotechnical testing procedures and provide the contractor with formal construction specifications.
+- > Measure the amount of impervious cover created by the development. - Determine if the proposed land use or activity at the site is designated as a "stormwater hotspot." - > Determine the Use Designation of the receiving water and the condition of the watershed. - Provide a volume that mimics the natural rate of groundwater recharge using structural and/or non-structural BMPs (Rev). - Provide storage for extended detention of the one-year, 24 hour storm event to protect downstream channels from erosion (Cpv). - $\succ$ Calculate water quality volume using a new methodology (WQv). - Provide water quality volume storage using an approved BMP option that can meet pollutant removal targets. - > Provide extended detention for water quality (ED) in ponds and wetlands as a separate volume.
+This volume may be calculated apart from the $Cp_v$ . - Ensure that the BMP selected meets specific performance criteria with respect to feasibility, conveyance, pretreatment, treatment, landscaping and maintenance.

-- > Consider where the BMP is located in relation to natural features and development infrastructure. - Consider innovative site planning techniques that can reduce both the size and cost of stormwater practices. - > Include operation and maintenance information on approved stormwater management plans.
+- ➢ Follow new geotechnical testing procedures and provide the contractor with formal construction specifications. - Consider where the BMP is located in relation to natural features and development infrastructure. - Consider innovative site planning techniques to obtain stormwater credits that can reduce both the size and cost of structural stormwater practices. - Include operation and maintenance information on approved stormwater management plans.